yetanalytics/lrsql/doc/aws.md

 - In your SQL LRS codebase navigate to `dev-resources/template/db-init-script/`
 - Build the script and dependencies by typing `npm install`
-- Zip the package.
+- Zip the `db-init-script` directory.
 In Linux/MacOS this would be `zip -r db-init.zip .`
-- In Amazon S3 create a new Bucket.
-You will need the bucket's name later
+- In Amazon S3 create a new Bucket, you will need the bucket's name later
 - Upload the zip to the bucket, you will need the filename later as well

 #### Database Passwords in Systems Manager